jundalisay/spblist/content/en/research/ancient/babylonian/enuma/tablet-02.md

 Now Kingu, thus exalted, having received the power of Anu, Decreed the fate for the gods, her sons, saying:
 'Let the opening of your mouth quench the Fire-god;
-Whoso is exalted in the battle, let him display his might!'"
+Whoso is exalted in the battle, let him display his might!'" -->

-When Ansar heard how Tiamat was mightily in revolt, he bit his lips, his mind was not at peace,
+When Ansar heard how Tiamat was mightily in revolt, he bit his lips.
+His mind was not at peace

 ..., he made a bitter lamentation:
 ... battle,
 ... thou...

 Mummu and Apsu thou hast smitten

 But Tiamat hath exalted Kingu, and where is one who can oppose her?